kwokster10/python_lesson/basic_syntax.md

 ```
 Range examples:
 ```
+# for a string it grabs those indexes up to but not including
->>> monty_films[0][0:10]
+>>> monty_films[0][2:10]
-'And Now Fo'
+'d Now Fo'
 ```
 ```
+# for a list - same deal, it will grab those indexes
->>> monty_films[0:]
+>>> monty_films[1:3]
-['And Now For Something Completly Different',
-'Monty Python and the Holy Grail',
-"Monty Python's Life of Brain",
+['Monty Python and the Holy Grail', "Monty Python's Life of Brain"]
-'Monty Python live at the Hollywood Bowl',
-"Monty Python's the meaning of life"]
 ```
 ```
+# if the index is higher than the list, the remaining indexes are returned as empty, so no error is thrown
 >>> monty_films[:10]
-['And Now For Something Completly Different',
-'Monty Python and the Holy Grail',
-"Monty Python's Life of Brain",
-'Monty Python live at the Hollywood Bowl',
-"Monty Python's the meaning of life"]
+['And Now For Something Completly Different', 'Monty Python and the Holy Grail', "Monty Python's Life of Brain", 'Monty Python live at the Hollywood Bowl', "Monty Python's the meaning of life"]
 ```

 If you noticed from before, the .reverse() changes the orignal list permanently.
 To avoid that, we can make a copy of it using the range like so:
 ```
 copy_array = Monty_films[:]